RunestoneInteractive/RunestoneServer/thinkcspy/source/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 Lines 11-13 create the negative intensity values by extracting the original intensity from the pixel and subtracting it from 255.
 Once we have the ``newred``, ``newgreen``, and ``newblue`` values, we can create a new pixel (Line 15).

-Finally, we need to insert the new pixel into the empty image in the same location as the original pixel that it came from in the digital photo.
+Finally, we need to replace the old pixel with the new pixel in our image.
+It is important to put the new pixel into the same location as the original pixel that it came from in the digital photo.

+Try to change the program above so that the outer loop iterates over the columns and the inner loop iterates over the rows.
+We still create a negative image, but you can see that the pixels update in a very different order.

 .. admonition:: Other pixel manipulation